 Duong Lam Ancient Village

-WHAT TO EAT
+WHAT TO EAT?

 Vietnamese Pho

-Pho (Vietnamese: Phở) has never been a culinary symbol not only in this place but also as one of the national culinary symbols.
-This delicate traditional Vietnamese dish, has been associated with Vietnamese people for generations.
-You can taste it in other cities but, for sue, it won’t be the same as in Hanoi.
-Besides the main ingredients (flat rice noodle; the broth is made from long-boiled beef bones and spices; meat, spices, herbs…) Pho Hanoi has its own cooking recipe.
-The chef adds “ruoi” – Nereididae, into the broth to create special flavor and select only fresh, soft cake that is not crushed to serve customers.
-Also, you can enjoy it in the form of “pho xao”, which is stir-fried with onions, beef slices, assorted greens, and sometimes with adding extra fried eggs and chili sauce to this simple & satisfying dish.
+This delicate traditional Vietnamese dish has been associated with Vietnamese people for generations.
+You can taste it in other cities, but, for sure, it won’t be the same as in Hanoi.
+Besides the main ingredients (flat rice noodles; the broth is made from long-boiled beef bones and spices; meat, spices, herbs…) Pho Hanoi has its own cooking recipe.
+The chef adds “ruoi” (Nereididae) to the broth to create a special flavor and selects only fresh, soft cake that is not crushed for customers.
+Also, you can enjoy it in the form of “pho xao”, which is stir-fried with onions, beef slices, assorted greens, and sometimes with added fried eggs and chili sauce to this simple & satisfying dish.

 Fresh rice vermicelli